tholden/dynareOBC/README.md

                Disables the use of a (extended skew) t-distribution to approximate the likelihood.
 Instead a (extended skew) normal distribution will be used.
           * `DynamicNu`
                Causes the estimation procedure to calibrate the degrees of freedom parameter, nu, at each time step.
-          * `MinimisationFunctions=STRING`
+          * `MaximisationFunctions=STRING`
             (default: `CMAESWrapper,FMinConWrapper`)
-               A `,` `;` or `#` delimitated list of minimisation function names, which will be invoked in order.
+               A `,` `;` or `#` delimitated list of maximisation function names, which will be invoked in order.
 DynareOBC includes the following: `CMAESWrapper` (an evolutionary global search algorithm), `CMAESResumeWrapper` (an evolutionary global search algorithm, resuming an interrupted CMAES run), `ACDWrapper` (an adaptive coordinate descent algorithm), `ACDResumeWrapper` (an adaptive coordinate descent algorithm, resuming an interrupted ACD run), `FMinConWrapper` (MATLAB's local search, which requires a license for the MATLAB Optimisation Toolbox).
           * `FixedParameters=STRING` (default: `''`)
                A `,` `;` or `#` delimitated list of parameters names.
 Any parameters in this list will not be estimated, even if they occur in the second sheet of the data file.
     * `Smoothing`